 Meet The Owner

-Joyce Keeton, CBC, FFCT, Owner & Operator of The Dog Spot, is a Certified Canine Behavior Counselor, Fear Free Certified Trainer, and Expert Dog Trainer, with recognized expertise in multiple dog interactions, fear, anxiety, stress, reactivity, and aggression issues.
+Joyce Keeton, CBC, FFCT, Owner & Operator of The Dog Spot, is a Certified Canine Behavior Counselor, Fear Free Certified Trainer, with recognized expertise in multiple dog interactions, fear, anxiety, stress, reactivity, and aggression issues.
+She also loves working with puppies to help them gain and maintain confidence as they learn to navigate this very large human-led world.

 Joyce has been working with dogs for 27 years and has owned multiple pet hotel/doggie playcare/training centers.
 Her education and experience give her the unique knowledge and skills to assess and treat severe behavioral problems.
 Joyce chooses to follow the scientific principles of Learning Theory and use game-based, positive reinforcement techniques in all of her training and behavior modification programs.